Scionax/RPG-Universe/Enchantments/Outfit.md

  Tailored           | Outfit will be perfectly tailored, and styled as though by the world’s best professional.    | 2
  Auto-Equip         | Outfit can be equipped or unequipped almost instantly by seam-split telekinetic assist.      | 2
  Cantrip            | Can possess minor cantrip effects; lighting, trailing flares, auras, surface illusions, etc. | 2
- Resilient          | No special protection to the wearer, but itself very resilient to physical damage.           | 2
- Elemental Immunity | Only indirect protection to the wearer; resistant to elemental effects (fire, frost, etc).   | 2
+ Elemental Immunity | Only indirect protection to the wearer; resists 50% elemental effects (fire, frost, etc).    | 2
  Self-Repairing     | Outfit will maintain and repair itself over time; 1 week full repair.                        | 2
  Conceal Aura       | Outfit can mask the wearer’s aura, if desired.
 Can toggle on/off.                            | 3
  Camouflage         | Outfit can rapidly camouflage itself into the current setting.                               | 3